luzai/opt18/main.md

 -   Many tricks exist to try to find better local minima
     - Momentum: mix in gradient from step $n - 1$
     - Weight initialization: small random values
-    - Stoping criterion: early stoping
+    - Stopping criterion: early stopping
     - Learning rate annealing: start with large $\eta$ , slowly shrink
     - Second order methods: use a separate  $\eta$ for each parameter or pair of parameters based on local curvature